Steve Rabinowitz: The Hub

-Rabinowitz served on the national staffs of nine presidential campaigns, and was an informal adviser to the presidential campaigns of the Bill Clinton re-elect in 1996, Al Gore in 2000, John Kerry in 2004, both Hillary Clinton campaigns (2008 and 2016), and both Barack Obama campaigns (2008 and 2012).
-He produced Al Gore's official announcement for president in his hometown of Carthage, Tennessee.
-He was a paid staffer for Jim Florio and Peter Shapiro, both for governor of New Jersey, Carolyn Warner for governor of Arizona, and Pat Leahy for re-election to the U.S. Senate from Vermont.
+Rabinowitz served on the paid national staffs of nine presidential campaigns, and was an informal adviser to the presidential campaigns of the Bill Clinton re-elect in 1996, Al Gore in 2000, John Kerry in 2004, both Hillary Clinton campaigns (2008 and 2016), and both Barack Obama campaigns (2008 and 2012).
+He produced Al Gore's official announcement for president in his hometown of Carthage, Tennessee in 2000.
+Rabinowitz was a paid staffer for Jim Florio and Peter Shapiro, both for governor of New Jersey, Carolyn Warner for governor of Arizona, and Pat Leahy for re-election to the U.S. Senate from Vermont.

-In 1980 Rabinowitz ran for office himself– unsuccessfully – seeking the school board in the Catalina Foothills School District in northern Tucson.
+And in 1980 Rabinowitz ran for office himself– unsuccessfully – seeking the school board in the Catalina Foothills School District in northern Tucson.

+Long the pro-bono communications director and a board member of the now defunct National Jewish Democratic Council, he, Keyak, Stanley, Katz Watson and former Congressman Ron Klein founded the Jewish Democratic Council of America (JDCA), which he and Keyak ran for its first two years.

 QRS NewMedia

 QRS NewMedia, a company Rabinowitz co-founded with Laura Quinn and Mark Steitz, handled satellite feeds and radio actualities for the 1996 Clinton-Gore campaign.
 Using technology that Rabinowitz brought to national politics for Bill Clinton in 1992, QRS added census data and Nielsen research on each of the nation's television stations to produce breakdowns of viewing audiences, providing campaigns and political strategists with detailed information, including demographics, lifestyles and family income, on who watches what news program.
 QRS also has created high-tech media presentations for political, government and corporate entities.